How to get divorce in Maryland

 The common steps of how to get divorce in Maryland:

-1. Divorce in the state of Maryland is called Absolute divorce.
-As in most states, in order to get a divorce in Maryland, your marriage must be legal, that is it was entered into in accordance with all the conditions of the Maryland law.
+Divorce in the state of Maryland is called Absolute divorce.
+In order to get a divorce in Maryland, the marriage must be legal, that is it was entered into in accordance with all the conditions of the Maryland law.

-2. You must comply with the state's rules of residence, as well as you must have grounds for divorce.
-Please note that if the reason for the divorce is the fault of your spouse, then you will have to prove it in court.
+The spouse must comply with the state's rules of residence, as well as the spouse must have grounds for divorce.

-3.It is good if you and your spouse do not have any outstanding questions about your divorce, such as custody of minor children born in marriage, alimony, separation of property and so on, this will greatly speed up your divorce.
-However, if you could not reach an agreement before filing a Maryland divorce papers in court, then the decision on your disputes will be made by the judge at the meetings after analyzing the factors that have developed in your marriage,that can delay the process of ending the marriage.
+If the spouse could not reach an agreement before filing a Maryland divorce papers in court, then the decision on the disputes will be made by the judge at the meetings after analyzing the factors that have developed in the marriage,that can delay the process of ending the marriage.

-If you decide that you want a divorce in Maryland, then you must comply with the state's rules of residence.
+If the interested party decided that he or she wants a divorce in Maryland, then he or she must comply with the state's rules of residence.
 State law requires that one of the spouses be a resident of the state before filing a lawsuit.
 If the grounds for divorce have occurred outside the state, then one of the spouses must reside in the state for at least 1 year before the filing of the claim.